 What is a Reflow Oven?

-How are Reflow Ovens Configured?
+How is a Reflow Oven Configured?

 Inline reflow ovens are configured with a number of heating zones followed by cooling section(s).
 Depending on the length and throughput of the oven there may be few zones, 8 or less, or many zones, 12 or more.
-During the reflow process the zones are programmed with a thermal set point.
+During the reflow soldering process, the zones are programmed with a thermal set point.
 This set point corresponds to the temperature the circuit board should be exposed to as it passes through that zone.
 The program with the temperatures for all of the zones, as well as the belt